-Internship applicants must be enrolled in an APA accredited doctoral program in clinical psychology (Psy.D., Ph.D) or Education (Ed.D.)
+Internship applicants must be enrolled in an APA accredited doctoral program in clinical psychology (Psy.D., Ph.D) or a clinical/school combined program Education (Ed.D.)
 All formal course work and comprehensive examinations for the doctorate must be completed by the start of internship.
 Preference is given to applicants who have practicum/work/volunteer experience with children and adolescents including and not limited to outpatient, inpatient, residential and/or special education settings.

 Does the program require that applicants have received a minimum number of hours of the following at time of application?
-If Yes, indicate how many: Total Direct Contact Intervention Hours □N ΧY Amount: Minimum 100 hours Total Direct Contact Assessment Hours ΧN □Y Amount: Minimum hours not required
+If Yes, indicate how many:

+Total Direct Contact Intervention Hours $\Box$ N XY Amount: Minimum 100 hours Total Direct Contact Assessment Hours X N $\Box Y$ Amount: Minimum hours not required